noctkun/inventory-management/README.md

-App is LIVE at https://inventory-management-one-puce.vercel.app/dashboard *ONLY CLIENT(Front-End) IS DEPLOYABLE AT FREE COST
+App is LIVE at https://inventory-management-one-puce.vercel.app/

 ____________________________________________________________________________